-Originally formed in the 1960’s the Bonzo Dog Do Da band reunited in 2005.
-They took on a promotor Bob Carruthers.
+Originally formed in the 1960s, the Bonzo Dog Do Da band reunited in 2005.
+They took on a promotor, Bob Carruthers.
 The band and Mr Carruthers fell out.
-The band members applied to register the name of the band to ensure they could continue to perform under the name but found they were blocked by an earlier version of the band name in stylised form which had been filed by a company of which Mr Carruthers is a director.
+The band members applied to register the name of the band to ensure they could continue to perform under the name but found they were blocked by an earlier version of the band name in a stylised form, which had been filed by a company of which Mr Carruthers is a director.
 Mr Carruthers claimed to have made the filing for the band name to protect his investment.
-On the basis that since 2005 he had produced everything the band had done and promoted the band he said goodwill attached his company and not the band itself.
+On the basis that since 2005 he had produced everything the band had done and promoted the band, he said goodwill attached to his company and not the band itself.

-Several celebrities gave evidence as to the entity with which they associated the name with, including Stephen Fry.
-Ultimately the band triumphed.
-While the Hearing Officer accepted that Mr Carruthers did most of the leg work post 2005, his company could not claim the goodwill associated with the name which naturally flowed to the band.
-This he said was because the public would regard the band responsible for the quality of the music and the entertainment under its name.
-It is inevitable that members of the public would believe that the goods and services of Bonzo Dog Do Dah band were that of the band.
-Usually that would be the end of the story, but not here.
+Several celebrities gave evidence of the entity with which they associated the name, including Stephen Fry.
+Ultimately, the band triumphed.
+While the Hearing Officer accepted that Mr Carruthers did most of the leg work post-2005, his company could not claim the goodwill associated with the name, which naturally flowed to the band.
+This, he said, was because the public would regard the band as responsible for the quality of the music and the entertainment under its name.
+Members of the public would inevitably believe that the goods and services of Bonzo Dog Do Dah band were that of the band.
+Usually, that would be the end of the story, but not here.

 After that the case made its way to the High Court in February, Carruthers claimed that the band was guilty of a conspiracy to injure his company and malicious falsehood.
-It came before the Court in February where the case received short shift from the judge who dismissed it.
+It came before the Court in February, where the case received a short shrift from the judge who dismissed it.
 Dismissing the claim, the judge heavily criticised the evidence in Carruthers’ 74-page witness statement as “inadmissible opinion, …. bare assertion and irrelevancies.”
 The claim said the judge was “totally without merit.”
-Then possibly in order to make sure that the matter was put to bed once and for all the judge awarded costs on an indemnity basis to the band.
-This means that Carruthers will have to pay everything that the band had expended on defending itself against the action and is a way of punishing litigants who are considered by the court to have acted unreasonably.
+Then possibly to make sure that the matter was put to bed once and for all, the judge awarded costs on an indemnity basis to the band.
+This means that Carruthers will have to pay everything that the band had expended on defending itself against the action and is a way of punishing litigants considered by the court to have acted unreasonably.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.